-This situation usually occurs as a result of broadcast seeding, reseeding to improve the stand, or locating a sample unit in an area which was used as a turn row or where the farmer drilled out the corners.
+This situation usually occurs because of broadcast seeding, reseeding to improve the stand, or locating a sample unit in an area which was used as a turn row or where the farmer drilled out the corners.

 Refer to Broadcast Procedures for instructions to follow.